 The following process will be utilized for the approval and posting of community service:

-- Submit completed documentation to the Director of Student Life for approval (the Director of Student Life will retain the completed documentation until 5-clock-hours have been approved)
+- The Director of Student Life will retain the completed documentation until 5-clock-hours have been approved

 Community service will be recorded on academic transcripts as follows: